eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 The Item Relationship Service [IRS] (**[tractusx/item-relationship-service](https://github.com/eclipse-tractusx/item-relationship-service)**) is responsible for providing the drill down functionality the Digital Product Pass application needs for finding the children of the current passports.

-The IRS ([reference implementation](../deployment/helm/irs)) is deployed and attached to the EDC Consumer so that it can search in the network for the children of an specific `globalAssetId` and a `BPN`.
+The IRS ([charts reference implementation](../deployment/helm/irs)) is deployed and attached to the EDC Consumer so that it can search in the network for the children of an specific `globalAssetId` and a `BPN`.

 > **NOTE**: The IRS Functionality can be deactivated by setting the following configuration at the `values.yaml` file to false: `backend.configuration.irs.enabled` or by setting the attribute `children` to false when the `/api/contract/search` API is called.